aarongough/tdd_exercises/PITCHME.md

 <br>
 Make a little ruby script that:

-- Lets you make drawings programatically
+- Lets you make drawings
 - Output them as SVG